About

 Built to make geographic data

 DaedalMap is an open geographic query engine with a map-first interface.
-Ask a place-based question, get a usable answer, and keep the path from public demo to serious analyst workflows within the same system.
+Ask a location-based question, get a usable answer, and keep the path from public demo to serious analyst work inside the same system.

 What it is

-DaedalMap is designed for people who need answers about places, regions, and events without having to assemble a GIS workflow first.
+DaedalMap is designed for people who need answers about locations, regions, and events without having to assemble a GIS workflow first.
+Bring your own data to suit your specifc needs.

 What stays open

-The engine, schema model, and demo path are meant to stay open.
-You should be able to understand how the system works and bring your own compatible data if you want to run the pipeline yourself.
+The engine, schema model, and demo path stay open forever.
+You're encouraged to understand how the system works and make your own data compatible if you want to run it locally.

 What the paid layer is